This topic compares Log Service with the ELK stack for you to better understand the main features and benefits of Log Service.

-- The ratio of this ID in collection B is lower than that in collection A.
+- The ratio of this ID in Pattern B is lower than that in Pattern A.

-- Collections A and B are significantly different.
+- Patterns A and B are significantly different.

 - Test environment

-Item On-premises ELK Stack Log Service Runtime environment Elastic Compute Service (ECS) instance (4 vCPUs and 16 GB memory) × 4 + Ultra disks or SSDs N/A Shard 10 10 Number of replicas 2 3 (configured by default and invisible to users)
+Item Self-built ELK stack Log Service Runtime environment Four Elastic Compute Service (ECS) instances, each with 4 CPU cores and 16 GB memory, and ultra disks or standard SSDs N/A Shard 10 10 Copies 2 3 (configured by default and invisible to users)

 - Test data